 The Company entered into RSAs prior to 2002 with various third and related parties.
-The Company's RSAs provide that in exchange for a non-refundable upfront payment, the Company would share for the duration of the RSA a percentage of its future revenue derived from the annual storage fees related to a certain number of specimens that originated from specific geographical areas.
+The Company's RSAs provide that in exchange for a non-refundable up-front payment, the Company would share for the duration of the RSA a percentage of its future revenue derived from the annual storage fees related to a certain number of specimens that originated from specific geographical areas.
 The RSAs have no definitive term or termination provisions.
 The sharing applies to the storage fees collected for all specified specimens in the area covered by the RSA up to the number covered in the RSA.
 When the number of specimens is filled, any additional specimens stored in that area are not subject to the RSA.
-As there are empty spaces resulting from attrition, the Company agrees to fill them as soon as possible.
+As empty spaces result from attrition, the Company has agreed to fill them as soon as possible.
 The Company reflects these up-front payments as long-term liabilities on the accompanying consolidated financial statements.
 The Company does not intend to enter into additional RSAs.

 In the future, the Company could reverse the liability relating to the RSAs up-front payments over an appropriate period of time, based on the Company's expectations of the total amount of payments it expects to pay to the other party under the particular RSA.
 However, the RSAs do not establish a finite term or time frame over which to estimate the total payments and the Company had not previously estimated and has concluded that it is not currently practicable to estimate the projected cash flows under the RSAs.
 At present, the Company intends to defer the reversal of the liability, until such time as these amounts can be determined.
-During the periods when the Company defers the reversal of the liability can be de-recognized based on the effective interest method, the payments will be allocated between interest and amortization of the liability.
-As cash is paid out to the other party during any period, the liability would be de-recognized based on the portion of the total anticipated payouts made during the period, using the effective interest method.
+During the periods when the Company defers the reversal of the liability the quarterly payments made during these periods are treated as interest expense, which is recognized as the payments become due.
+In future periods, if a portion of the liability and period, the liability would be de-recognized based on the portion of the total anticipated payouts made during the period, using the effective interest method.
 That is, a portion of the payment would be recorded as interest expense, and the remainder would be treated as repayment of principal, which would reduce the liability.